How to Get a Closed Account off Your Credit Report

 Removing Closed Accounts From Your Credit Report

-Removing a closed account from your credit report isn't always easy, and you can only remove them from your credit report in certain situations, but you can still get these accounts removed in some cases.
+Removing a closed account from your credit report isn't always easy, and you can only remove them from your credit report in certain situations.

 If the account on your credit report is actually open but incorrectly reported as closed, you can use the credit report dispute process to have it listed as an open account.